 Importance of recognizing personal triggers and stressors during tough discussions.

-Assist Trios in translating the learning and growth experienced within the Trio to broader teams and real-world challenges
+Jam Session 9 assists Trios in reflecting and considering deliberate actions they can take to translate the learning and growth experienced within the Trio to broader teams and real-world challenges.

 The lessons learned in the Trio are valuable beyond the group.
 Applying trust-building, communication, conflict resolution, and leadership to broader teams and real-world challenges strengthens professional growth.
 By translating these skills into everyday work, you’ll foster collaboration, navigate uncertainty, and drive success in any context.